 If you want, you can launch the applet with a batch file that uses IEcapt to hit any web page, then starts the applet.

-The reason is because your MAC addresses are broadcast as part of the network traffic, and it’s unencrypted, so your MAC addresses aren’t any secret at all.
-It doesn’t really do any harm, but it doesn’t do any harm.
+The reason is because your MAC addresses are broadcast as part of the network traffic, and it’s unencrypted.
+So your MAC addresses aren’t any secret at all.
+So it doesn’t do any good.
+One could argue it doesn’t do any harm.
 But it adds an extra step every time you put something on your wireless network.
 Why go to the inconvenience if you don’t gain anything from it?

 I got a couple of questions about my recommended DD-WRT settings, but I’m going to start with the question about why not to hide the SSID.
 It actually turns out that hiding your SSID is bad for you, and makes your security worse.
 I’ll explain.

 If you need an inexpensive DD-WRT compatible router, TP-Link is probably your best choice.
 But there are some big differences when you compare the TL-WR840n vs the TL-WR841n.

 I’ve been running the TL-WR841n for more than two years, so I’m familiar with it.
 I’ve considered supplementing it with a secondary router, and the TL-WR840n was one I looked at.